RISC OS: History

 Acorn officially halted work on the OS in January 1999, renaming themselves Element 14.
 In March 1999 a new company, RISCOS Ltd, licensed the rights to develop a desktop version of RISC OS from Element 14, and continued the development of RISC OS 3.8, releasing it as RISC OS 4 in July 1999.
 Meanwhile, Element 14 had also kept a copy of RISC OS 3.8 in house, which they developed into NCOS for use in set-top boxes.
 In 2000, as part of the acquisition of Acorn Group plc by MSDW Investment, RISC OS was sold to Pace Micro Technology, who later sold it to Castle Technology Ltd.

 In May 2001, RISCOS Ltd launched RISC OS Select, a subscription scheme allowing users access to the latest RISC OS 4 updates.
 These upgrades are released as soft-loadable ROM images, separate to the ROM where the boot OS is stored, and are loaded at boot time.
 Select 1 was shipped in May 2002, with Select 2 following in November 2002 and the final release of Select 3 in June 2004.
 In the same month, RISC OS 4.39, dubbed RISC OS Adjust, was released.
 RISC OS Adjust was a culmination of all the Select Scheme updates to date, released as a physical set of replaceable ROMs for the RiscPC and A7000 series of machines.

 Meanwhile, in October 2002, Castle Technology released the Acorn clone Iyonix PC.
 This ran a 32-bit (in contrast to 26-bit) variant of RISC OS, named RISC OS 5.
 RISC OS 5 is a separate evolution of RISC OS based upon the NCOS work done by Pace.
 The following year, Castle Technology bought RISC OS from Pace for an undisclosed sum.
 In October 2006, Castle announced a shared source license plan, managed by RISC OS Open Limited, for elements of RISC OS 5.

 In October 2018, RISC OS 5 was re-licensed under the Apache 2.0 license.

 In 2018 RISC OS Developments acquired Castle Technology Ltd including its intellectual property.

-In December 2020, the source code of RISC OS 3.71 was leaked to The Pirate Bay.